gravoo/leetcode/notes.md

 - Integrate CMake with VSCode [x]
 - Integrate gdb from CMake with VSCode [x]
 - Figure out easy way of core dump [x]
-- Figure out adding values with carrry [ ]
+- Figure out adding values with carrry [x]
+- Read input from args and print result []